Anime4000/RTL960x/README.md

 > Please remember to use these tools responsibly and respect the shared network environment.
 >
 > Thank you for your consideration and cooperation.

+# Repository Scope and Legal Considerations
+Please note that this repository does not contain ISP-specific configurations or sensitive information, both for legal reasons and to ensure responsible use.
+We aim to provide general guidance without supporting any unauthorized activity.

+If you’re looking for a reliable GPON Stick solution that is ready to use with minimal setup, consider checking with resellers in your country.
+Many resellers offer modified PON Sticks pre-configured for local ISPs, including:

+* **Pre-configured serial numbers (S/N) and PLOAM passwords:**<br><sup>Some resellers can program these credentials before shipping, making installation seamless and avoiding configuration hassle.</sup>
+* **Enhanced compatibility:**<br><sup>In many cases, these units are plug-and-play, tailored for compatibility with specific ISPs.</sup>

+> [!NOTE]
+> By choosing a pre-configured unit from a reputable source, you can save time and ensure stability without needing to adjust settings manually.

 # Community Support
 For community support and discussions, consider joining these groups.
 Please remember to be **respectful** and **mindful** that members are helping in their free time.
 PON settings can be very complex and difficult to understand, <ins>so avoid pressuring others for help</ins>: